 New Head Coach

 Late at night on January 19th, the Titans agreed to terms with Robert Saleh to become their next head coach.
 This past season, Saleh was the defensive coordinator for the San Francisco 49ers.
-Saleh dealt with several injuries this past season, and still, the 49ers’ defense had a very good year.
+Saleh dealt with several injuries, and still, the 49ers’ defense had a very good year.
 Before this past season, Saleh was the head coach of the New York Jets from 2021 to 2024.
 There were ups and downs during Saleh’s first head coaching tenure in New York.
-The defense was always good in Saleh’s tenure, but the Jets’ offense struggled at times.
+The defense was always good, but the Jets’ offense struggled at times.
 Saleh never had great quarterback play during his time with the Jets, which is a big reason why his teams never had a consistent offense.

 Find out even more about the Titans’ new head coach, Robert Saleh, by listening to his exclusive interview with 3HL.
 Click here to listen to the interview.